liberapay/liberapay.com/README.md

  - **/%participant_id/public.json**
    ([example](https://www.gittip.com/whit537/public.json),
     [source](https://github.com/zetaweb/www.gittip.com/tree/master/www/%25participant_id/public.json))&mdash;Returns an
+    object with these keys:

-    object with an estimate of the amount the given participant is receiving each week.
+    - "receiving"&mdash;an estimate of the amount the given participant will receive this week

+    - "my_tip"&mdash;logged-in user's tip to the Gittip participant in question; possible values are:

+        - `undefined` (key not present)&mdash;there is no logged-in user
+        - "self"&mdash;logged-in user is the participant in question
+        - `null`&mdash;user has never tipped this participant
+        - "0.00"&mdash;user used to tip this participant
+        - "3.00"&mdash;user tips this participant the given amount

 Glossary